ahmfrank/jenkins/readme.md

-# A
+# Add it by Frank Zhang 2  for git test
-simple, minimal Maven example: hello world
+simple, minimal Maven example: hello maven test
-# Changed it for test

 To create the files in this git repo we've already run `mvn archetype:generate` from http://maven.apache.org/guides/getting-started/maven-in-five-minutes.html